sauljabin/licensegh/README.md

 <a href="https://libraries.io/pypi/licensegh"><img alt="Dependencies" src="https://img.shields.io/librariesio/release/pypi/licensegh"></a>

-`licensegh` is a command line tool that generates a license file for a project from the github open source lincese templates
+`licensegh` is a command line tool that generates a license file for a project from the github open source license templates

 ## Installation

-Intall with pip:
+Install with pip:

 ```sh
 pip install licensegh